Everything You Wanted To Know About MVC and MVP But Were Afraid To Ask

 That ought to get you going with the MVC pattern.
 Now onto Model View Presenter, which was a response to the inadequacies of the MVC pattern when applied to modern component based graphical user interfaces.
 In modern GUI systems, GUI components themselves handle user input such as mouse movements and clicks, rather than some central controller.

 So what’s the diff between MVC and MVP?
-Using WinMerge, here it is!
+Using GitHub, here it is!

 Sorry, bad joke but I couldn’t resist.

 The two patterns are similar in that they both are concerned with separating concerns and they both contain Models and Views.
 Many consider the MVP pattern to simply be a variant of the MVC pattern.
-The key difference is suggested by the problem that the MVP pattern sought to solve with the MVP pattern.
-Who handles the user input?
+The key difference is in how both patterns solve the following question: Who handles the user input?

 With MVC, it’s always the controller’s responsibility to handle mouse and keyboard events.
 With MVP, GUI components themselves initially handle the user’s input, but delegate to the interpretation of that input to the presenter.
 This has often been called “Twisting the Triad”, which refers to rotating the three elements of the MVC triangle and replacing the “C” with “P” in order to get MVP.